Richard de Mille: Writing career

 He served with the United States Army Air Corps from 1943 to 1946.
 That year, he became a writer and director at KTLA, remaining in that position through 1950.
 Around this time he joined the movement that was to become Scientology leaving KTLA to become an editorial/personal assistant to founder L. Ron Hubbard.
-De Mille used the nom de plume "D. Folgere" (an Anglo-Saxon phrase meaning "follower") when editing and/or ghost-writing during that time, despite Hubbard's protests that it would appear "Dick de Mille wasn't a true believer".
+De Mille used the nom de plume "D. Folgere" (the Old English pronunciation of "follower") when editing and/or ghost-writing during that time, despite Hubbard's protests that it would appear "Dick de Mille wasn't a true believer".
 He was attracted to Hubbard because, as he later said, "I thought he was a great man who had made a great discovery, and whatever his shortcomings they must be discounted because he had the answer."
 On February 24, 1951, De Mille assisted Hubbard in kidnapping the latter's wife, Sara, from her apartment in Los Angeles in an unsuccessful bid to have her declared insane by a psychiatrist.
 They eventually released her in Yuma, Arizona.
 The two men had already taken Hubbard's daughter Alexis and a few days later flew together with Alexis to Havana, Cuba.
 In 1953, he was an associate professor at Sequoia University and taught at the Department of Scientology.
-It was during this time that he wrote "Introduction to Scientology" published by Scientology Council, at the time an affiliate of Sequoia University.
+It was during this time that he wrote "Introduction to Scientology" published by the Scientology Council, at the time an affiliate of Sequoia University.
 By 1954, however, he had become disillusioned with Scientology and left the organization, explaining that he "didn't like all the contradictions and I was becoming more and more sceptical of the whole thing".

 In 1955, he completed his B.A. degree at Pepperdine University and married Margaret Belgrano.
 He went on to get a Ph.D. from the University of Southern California in 1961.
 He remained with that institution as a research psychologist until 1962, when he became a lecturer in psychology at the University of California, Santa Barbara.
-In 1965, he left that position, becoming editorial director of the Brooks Foundation the following year.
-He stayed there until 1967, becoming a research psychologist at the General Research Corp. in 1968, where he remained through 1973.
+In 1965, he left that position, and became editorial director of the Brooks Foundation the following year.
+He stayed there until 1967, becoming a research psychologist at the General Research Corp. in 1968, where he remained through to 1973.

 He also wrote a biography of his birth mother, screenwriter Lorna Moon entitled My Secret Mother: Lorna Moon.
 Fellow writer Carol Easton (author of No Intermission: The Life of Agnes de Mille) remarked: "None of Richard de Mille's extraordinary relatives, not even the legendary Cecil B. de Mille himself, could have invented this riveting true story of celebrity, passion, betrayal, and tragedy".